2 Wichita prep school players make McDonald’s All-American team

 Gradey Dick, a Kansas Jayhawks signee from Wichita, was featured on the roster, as well as Lansing, Kansas’ Mark Mitchell, who is currently committed to Duke.
 Both play basketball at Sunrise Christian Academy in Wichita, one of the premier prep schools in the nation and currently ranked number one in the country.

 “Where does he get his skill?
-Definitely his mother,” said Gradey’s dad, Bart Dick.
+Definitely his mother,” said Bart Dick, Gradey’s dad.
 “I enjoy watching him work hard and then see all that hard work pay off from when he was little to where he is right now.”

 The two players are ranked one and two in the state of Kansas.
 Both are rated as 5-star players according to the 247Sports composite rankings, which takes an average ranking from the three main recruiting services, Rivals, 247Sports, and ESPN.